27 May 2022

 • Men are just as likely as anyone to struggle with their mental health, but less likely to get the help they need.

-• It’s important to recognise the signs of mental health issues, which can sometimes be different for men compared to others.
+• It’s important to recognize the signs of mental health issues, which can sometimes be different for men compared to others.

 • There are some important steps you can take to take the stigma out of mental health conversations with men.